enesacikoglu/hb-campaign-api/README.md

 * use file format as "commands.hb" with named under the resource folder to upload new steps

-* file nama must be "file"
+* file name must be "file"

 * Run commands separately under command-controller like "get_product_info 1" as string command